In the third in the series, vicar Stephen Capel is on his first holiday after joining his first parish in the village of

 The Stephen Capel Mysteries bring the classic British detective story into the twenty-first century.

-Other books in the series include A Lonely Height, A Timely Confession and A Twisted Harmony and An End to Innocence and A Fall from Grace.
+Other books in the series include A Lonely Height, A Timely Confession, A Twisted Harmony and An End to Innocence and A Fall from Grace.

 PRAISE FOR THE FIRST TWO STEPHEN CAPEL NOVELS: A Lonely Height and A Timely Confession – are corkers.
 I have read them both with immense pleasure and not a little admiration at [Clegg’s] craft… Mr Clegg’s hero is the Revd.
 Stephen Capel, a fairly muscular Christian of the Church of England, lately a prison chaplain, who, in A Lonely Height is just finding his feet in his first parish – in a fictional village on the outskirts of Bath – when he discovers a body on the summit of Glastonbury Tor.
 A Timely Confession – a steamy tale of indiscretion and jealousy in the software business – follows the first book, but it’s not necessary to have read one before you start the other.
 But be warned.
 If you start either, you won’t be doing anything else until you finish.
 Those with a taste for the more traditional end of the genre will find much to admire.
 Clues are scattered, dummy punches are thrown, such that one suspects absolutely everyone involved, but the final reveal is a shocker.
 The characterization is first rate, especially in the badinage between Capel and his foil, his old friend Ed Ridge.
 Capel is refreshingly normal, for a sleuth.
 He admits to neither tragic back story nor personal problems.
 Lovers of Scandi-noir should look elsewhere.
 Capel's only foible is that he is possibly the only English vicar who loathes tea.
 If old-fashioned sleuthery is Mr Clegg’s guilty pleasure, then I have to admit that I enjoy his Capel novels even more than his pop-science books.
 Henry Gee